jeffreygwang/226diffusion/README.md

-# diffusion_model_from_scratch

-# Training a Diffusion Model from scratch
+# Training a Conditional Diffusion Model from Scratch

-Goal:
-- We know that words with biased embeddings (e.g. nurse) tend to lead to generations that are biased (e.g. more women).
-- However, this could be because the underlying diffusion training data is biased.
-- What if we trained a diffusion model with balanced training data?
-And then trained it conditional on word embeddings for the given images.
-- We evaluate on philosopher (bias male), person (balanced), nurse (biased female)

-# Synthetic data generation
+**Motivation**: Consider a diffusion model with some score function $s_t(x,y)$ for input $x$ at time $t$ given conditional information $y$.
+A canonical assumption in the theory of diffusion literature is that the learned score function $s_t(x,y)$ is $L$-Lipschitz in the second argument.
+This assumption, we observe, is exactly an \emph{individual fairness constraint}.

+To empirically probe this, we train a conditional diffusion model from scratch on a biased word embedding.
+Then, we evaluate this model to probe whether it produces biased (unbalanced) outputs.

-Diffusion models are data hungry.
+**Synthetic data generation**: Diffusion models are data hungry.
 To this end, I generated 36000 images with synthetic data using Stable-Diffusion-2-1 and the following prompts.
-There were 6000 of each type: male nurse, female nurse, male philosopher, female philosopher, .
+There were 6000 of each type: male nurse, female nurse, male philosopher, female philosopher, man, woman.

 ```
 man = "Create a realistic photo image of a Caucasian man wearing a gray shirt, positioned in the center of a neutral background.
 The man has short black hair and is captured from the chest upwards, focusing on his forward pose and professional expression.
 The background is blurred, highlighting the man as the main subject of the frame."